decentraland/documentation-creators/docs/development-guide/2020-09-24-avatar-modifiers.md

 An `AvatarModifierArea` affects only players that are inside the area, entering the area doesn't affect how other players that are outside the area are perceived.

 The effects of an `AvatarModifierArea` are calculated locally for each player.
-You can have an `AvatarModifierArea` that is only present in the scene for some players and not for others.
-For example, if the area hides avatars, then the players that don't have the area in their local version of the scene will see all avatars normally.
+You can have an `AvatarModifierArea` that is only present in the scene for some of the players and not for others.
+For example, you could make a "marco polo" game, where only one player in the scene has a modifier area that hides all of the other players.
+All the other players that don't have this modifier area in their local version of the scene are able to see each other normally.
+If the area hides avatars, then the players that don't have the area in their local version of the scene will see all avatars normally.
 Even those that experience themselves as hidden.
 Players that do have the area will experience themselves and all other avatars as affected by the area when they enter it.

 > Note: Avatar modifier areas are affected by the _position_ and _rotation_ of the Transform component of their host entity, but they're not affected by the _scale_.